Unto Your Heart

 We got to know a lot of nice people, as we invited everyone from blocks around to come make free phone calls from our humble home.

-Thank G-d, Dad recovered and courageously strengthened himself to care for my mother and me.
+Thank G-d, Dad recovered and strengthened himself to care for my mother and for me.

 I can imagine that the same courage served him as an eleven-year-old, when he lost his dad to tragedy.
-By the age of twelve, he decided to leave home in search of work and training to help support his widowed mom and younger brothers.
+By the age of twelve, he left home in search of work and training to help support his widowed mom and his younger brothers.
 As a boy, my young dad was a Torah prodigy.
-He was accepted to study in the greatest yeshivas (talmudic academies) in Poland and Lithuania.
-He studied diligently by day and worked well into the nights, doing any odd jobs he could get as young boy, from shoemaking and cleaning to lifting heavy loads off wagons.
+He was accepted to study in the greatest Yeshivas (Talmudic Academies) in Poland and Lithuania.
+He studied diligently by day and worked well into the nights, doing any odd jobs he could get as young boy, from shoe-making and cleaning to lifting heavy loads off wagons.
 He managed to cover his tuition, room and board and most of all, he was glad to send money home to his mother and younger brothers.

 When Dad returned from the hospital, he showed a remarkable determination to thrive.
-He became active and strong again, thank G-d, in spite of his age and chronic condition.
+He rapidly became active and strong again, thank G-d, in spite of his age and his painful chronic condition.

 Bandaging his thrombosed leg, he set out on daily walks.
 He was soon walking ten kilometers per day, rain or shine, for his health.
 My mother would accompany him on his brisk walks.
 This was a special time for both of them.